 a limited number of elements comprise the largest portion of the solid Earth, living matter, the oceans, and the atmosphere.

-6.5 The student will investigate and understand the unique properties and characteristics of water and its roles in the natural and human-made environment.
-Key concepts include

-water as the universal solvent;

-theproperties of water in all three phases;

-the action of water in physical and chemical weathering;

-the ability of large bodies of water to store thermal energy and moderate climate;

-the importance of water for agriculture, power generation, and public health; and

-f) the importance of protecting and maintaining water resources.

-6.6 The student will investigate and understand the properties of air and the structure and dynamics of Earth’s atmosphere.
-Key concepts include

-air as a mixture of gaseous elements and compounds;

-pressure, temperature, and humidity;

-atmospheric changes with altitude;

-natural and human-caused changes to the atmosphere and the importance of protecting and maintaining air quality;

-the relationship of atmospheric measures and weather conditions; and

-basic information from weather maps, including fronts, systems, and basic measurements.

-Living Systems

-6.7 The student will investigate and understand the natural processes and human interactions that affect watershed systems.
-Key concepts include

-the health of ecosystems and the abiotic factors of a watershed;

-the location and structure of Virginia’s regional watershed systems;

-divides, tributaries, river systems, and river and stream processes;

-wetlands;

-estuaries;

-major conservation, health, and safety issues associated with watersheds; and

-water monitoring and analysis using field equipment including hand-held technology.

-Interrelationships in Earth/Space Systems

-6.8 The student will investigate and understand the organization of the solar system and the interactions among the various bodies that comprise it.
-Key concepts include

-the sun, moon, Earth, other planets and their moons, dwarf planets, meteors, asteroids, and comets;

-relative size of and distance between planets;

-the role of gravity;

-revolution and rotation;

-the mechanics of day and night and the phases of the moon;

-the unique properties of Earth as a planet;

-the relationship of Earth’s tilt and the seasons;

-the cause of tides; and

-the history and technology of space exploration.

-Earth Resources

-6.9 The student will investigate and understand public policy decisions relating to the environment.
-Key concepts include

-management of renewable resources;

-management of nonrenewable resources;

-the mitigation of land-use and environmental hazards through preventive measures; and

-cost/benefit tradeoffs in conservation policies.
+6.6 The student will investigate and understand that water has unique physical properties and characteristics and has a role in the natural and human-made environment.
+Key ideas include

+water is called the universal solvent;

+water has specific properties;

+thermal energy has a role in phase changes;

+water has a role in weathering;

+large bodies of water moderate climate; and

+water is important for agriculture, power generation, and public health.

+6.7 The student will investigate and understand that air has properties and that Earth’s atmosphere has structure and is dynamic.
+Key ideas include

+air is a mixture of gaseous elements and compounds;

+the atmosphere has physical characteristics;

+the atmosphere changes with altitude;

+the atmosphere moves;

+there is a relationship between atmospheric measures, thermal energy, and weather conditions; and

+weather maps give basic information about fronts, systems, and weather measurements.

+6.8 The student will investigate and understand both land and water have roles in watershed systems.
+Key ideas include

+a watershed is composed of the land that drains into a body of water;

+Virginia is composed of multiple watershed systems which have specific features;

+the Chesapeake Bay is an estuary that has many important functions; and

+natural processes, human activities, and biotic and abiotic factors impact the health of a watershed system.

+6.9 The student will investigate and understand that humans impact the environment and individuals can influence public policy decisions related to energy and the environment.
+Key ideas include

+resources are important to protect and maintain;

+renewable and nonrenewable resources can be managed;

+major health and safety issues are associated with air and water quality;

+major health and safety issues are related to different forms of energy;

+preventative measures can protect land-use and reduce environmental hazards; and

+there are cost/benefit tradeoffs in conservation policies.

 Life Science

 The Life Science standards emphasize a more complex understanding of change, cycles, patterns, and relationships in the living world.
 Students build on basic principles related to these concepts by exploring the cellular organization and the classification of organisms; the dynamic relationships among organisms, populations, communities, and ecosystems; and change as a result of the transmission of genetic information from generation to generation.
-Inquiry skills at this level include organization and mathematical analysis of data, manipulation of variables in experiments, and identification of sources of experimental error.
-Metric units (SI – International System of Units) are expected to be used as the primary unit of measurement to gather and report data at this level.
+Students build on their scientific investigation skills through more independent identification of questions and planning of investigations.
+Students evaluate the usefulness and limits of models and support their conclusions using evidence.
+Mathematics and computational thinking gain importance as students advance in their scientific thinking.